 What to Expect From Radiation Therapy

-- Work with a counselor or take a class offered at your cancer treatment center to learn ways to conserve energy, reduce stress, and use distraction to not focus on the fatigue.
+- Work with a counselor or take a class at your cancer treatment center to learn ways to conserve energy, reduce stress, and keep yourself from focusing on the fatigue.

-- Maintain a balance between rest and activities.
-Too much bed rest can make you more fatigued.
-But don't over-schedule your activities without allowing time to rest.
+- Keep a balance between rest and activities.
+Too much bed rest can make you more tired.
+But don't over-schedule your days without giving yourself breaks.

-- Talk with your family and friends and ask for their help.
-If fatigue is interfering with your job, discuss your situation with your employer and ask about taking some time off from work or making adjustments in your schedule.
+- Ask for help from family and friends.
+If fatigue is interfering with your job, talk with your boss or HR department and ask about taking some time off from work or making adjustments in your schedule.

-Keep in mind that the fatigue related to radiation therapy will most likely be temporary and will pass several weeks after your radiation treatment ends.
+Keep in mind that the fatigue from radiation therapy will probably go away within a few weeks after your treatment ends.

 What Kind of Skin Problems Can Radiation Therapy Cause?

-The effect external radiation therapy has on your skin is similar to the effect that exposure to the sun can have.
-You can expect to see some changes in coloration.
-The skin may look red, sunburned, or tanned.
-It may also appear swollen or blistered.
+The way external radiation therapy affects your skin is similar to what happens when you spend time in the sun.
+It may look red, sunburned, or tanned.
+It may also get swollen or blistered.
 Your skin may also become dry, flaky, or itchy.
 Or it may start to peel.